YangletLiu/Fingerprint_Indoor_Localization_Tensor_GAN/README.md

    It is a regressor, and we used the matlab deep learning toolbox with GUI, at link: https://www.mathworks.com/products/deep-learning.html

    The file RF_regression_net.m is saved from this toolbox, for a reference.

+3. For tensor compleiton, we worked on MATLAB and put it into a saparate folder.

 # Python Codes for GAN (regressor and discriminator)